-A new report reveals that sustainable trade and production are no longer a novelty: they reflect consumer demand in mainstream markets.
+A 2017 report reveals that sustainable trade and production are no longer a novelty: they reflect consumer demand in mainstream markets.

 The comprehensive State of Sustainable Markets 2017 report was produced by the International Trade Centre, in partnership with the Research Institute of Organic Agriculture and the International Institute of Sustainable Development and published in June 2017.
 It analyzed 14 different voluntary sustainability standards (VSS), including UTZ, to identify market conditions and trends.